How does my approach to working with couples differ from traditional therapy?

 I am often asked how I got into this work.
 Here is my story:

 As a social work intern in Wellesley College's counseling center, I had the opportunity to work with a young woman who stumped me, and who in hindsight, I realized was on the autism spectrum.
 In my quest to learn more about adults on the spectrum, I reached out to AANE, the Asperger/Autism Network (then known as Asperger's Association of New England), who invited me to come to a group of adults with Asperger's and ask them what they wish their college counselors had known.
-I was then offered and accepted the change to co-lead this group.
+I was then offered and accepted the chance to co-lead this group.
 I learned so much about Asperger's from the group members, the true experts.

 My learning continued.
 When AANE began receiving calls from spouses looking for support, I began leading groups for the neurotypical partners in neurodiverse relationships.
 When some of these group members asked to bring in their partners on the spectrums, I began offering groups for neurodiverse couples.
 Similarly, when requested, I have also developed and lead groups for siblings of adults on the spectrum and for grandparents of someone on the spectrum, but my primary focus remained on how to help each partner in a neurodiverse relationship.